jaredly/jerd/docs/Roadmap.md

 ohh also I really need to preserve comments at some point.

-- [ ] We need a better initial focus point.
+- [x] We need a better initial focus point.
-- [ ] And if the focus point isn't sourcemapped, just pick a random one it's fine. (when pressing hjkl)
 - [ ] if we receive the active, and we're in normal mode, get outttt. although maybe it's fine? like we just don't get in there? idk
 - [ ] umm what next. oh yeah
+- [ ] now we show the rendered stuff again?

+OK so now for perf:
+- [ ] when switching between text & not, the term should be the same...
+I could do useMemo based on the hash?
+Might be a bit more work, ... hmmm but maybe that's fine? idk

 Ok I think arrays are doing ~ok.
 But I need the editor to be a lot more usable so that I can make more fun things.